saguilarDevel/schc-sigfox/docs/lopy-setup-vscode.md

 3. Ensure that you have the latest VSCode installed and open.

-4.Navigate to the Extensions page, using the 5th button in the left navigation.
+4. Navigate to the Extensions page, using the 5th button in the left navigation.

 5. Search for Pymakr and click the install button next to it.